Key takeaways

 5. Follow your withdrawal schedule

-If a withdrawal schedule is used, with timed reductions in dosages, it is very important to follow the schedule exactly as it is written.
-It is also important to not go backward on the schedule.
-If life circumstances do not permit advancing a stage (reducing the dose), do not go back to higher doses, just stay at the stage you are on until it is safe to go forward.
+If a withdrawal schedule is used, with timed dosage reductions, it is very important to follow the schedule exactly as it is written.
+It is also important not to go backward on the schedule.
+If life circumstances do not permit advancing a stage (reducing the dose), do not go back to higher doses; just stay at the stage you are on until it is safe to go forward.

 6. Avoid substance use

 Do not use alcohol or opioids when attempting to discontinue this medication or use an alternative medication.
-Substances with abuse potential can increase the likelihood of withdrawal symptoms and transition failure.
+Substances with abuse potential can increase the likelihood of adverse effects, withdrawal symptoms, and transition failure.